Gigaspaces/fraud-detection-example/README.md

 Description
 ===========

-Fraud detection project for credit card authorization.
+Fraud detection project for credit card authorization using GigaSpaces XAP.
+This application demonstrates how to build a scalable credit card fraud detection application on top of GigaSpaces XAP, using XAP's in-memory event processing and data access capabilities.
+More details can be found in [this slide deck](http://www.slideshare.net/uri1803/gigaspaces-xap-dont-call-me-cache-java-version-sept-10).

 The project consists of few modules:
 * `common` - contains POJOs which are common to the other modules.
 * `feeder` - creates payment transactions.
 * `user` - contains functionality for payment validation.